 Last but not least, KCMO welcomes its new residents with more than 200 stunning fountains throughout the entire city.
-Truly, there’s no better way to settle down and relax one’s mind after a move than by listening to the calming sound of a fountain’s flowing water and taking in its beauty.
+Truly, there’s no better way to settle down and relax one’s mind than by listening to the calming sounds of a fountain’s flowing water and taking in its beauty.
 One of the most notable spots to do so is at the Country Club Plaza where you can find the Mill Creek Fountain.

 Once you’ve unwound, you can treat yourself to a trip to fine jewelry stores, salons, and boutiques.
 There are also plenty of eateries filled with delightful food, including Kansas City steaks, authentic Italian, and Mexican dishes.